odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

       :alt: Group By

-Search views are slightly different from the list and form views since they don't display *content*: although they apply to a specific model, they are used to filter other view's content (generally aggregated views such as :ref:`reference/views/list`).
+Search views are slightly different from the list and form views since they don't display *content*.
+Although they apply to a specific model, they are used to filter other views' content (generally aggregated views such as :ref:`reference/views/list`).
-Beyond that difference in use case, they are defined the same way.
+Beyond the difference in use case, they are defined the same way.

 Their root element is ``<search>``.
-The simplest form of the search view simply lists all the fields for which a shortcut is desired:
+The most basic version of this view simply lists all the fields for which a shortcut is desired:

 .. code-block:: xml